-DIG FOOTINGS FASTER

-No one likes digging footing holes.
+DIG FOOTINGS FASTER No one likes digging footing holes.
 Nick Markey of N.G.
 Markey Custom Woodworks in Charlton, Mass., rents equipment to solve the problem.
 "Depending on the size of the job," he says, "that can range from a walk-behind Dingo compact utility loader with a bucket and an auger to a compact backhoe.
-I'll also rent a twoto-three-bag concrete mixer, instead of mixing in a wheelbarrow.
+I'll also rent a two-to-three-bag concrete mixer, instead of mixing in a wheelbarrow.

-HAUL HEAVY LOADS

-Speaking of wheelbarrows, Gary Bruzzese, who owns Craftsman Contracting in Norwalk, Conn., has given up on them.
-Instead, he uses a Rubbermaid commercial cart.
-He claims, "It has a bigger capacity than a regular wheelbarrow and is very stable with its two wheels.
-It's also big enough to flip upside down and cover up hardware or bags of concrete overnight."

-Rubbermaid 71⁄2-cu.-ft.
-Big Wheel Cart \$160

-Duckbill Deck Wrecker \$85

-DeWalt Green Rotary Tough Laser \$1600 (with battery and charger) FIND YOUR LINES One tool that nearly every contractor I spoke with mentioned was a green-light laser.
+FIND YOUR LINES One tool that nearly every contractor I spoke with mentioned was a green-light laser.
 They're great for laying out footings and shooting elevations, among other things, and their green beams are far more visible in daylight than red lasers.
 Although he's a green-laser fan, Bruzzese still uses his stringline regularly: "Lasers are great, but even the green ones aren't visible in full sun.
 Plus, it's easy to knock them out of position.
 I can set up a string and I know it will stay just where I left it."
-SNAP WITHOUT STAINS Instead of marking cuts and fastener lines with red or blue chalk, which can stain or take a long time to wash away, Ethan Biederman of South County Post & Beam in West Kingstown, R.I., uses baby powder, which washes away in the first rain.
+SNAP WITHOUT STAINS Instead of marking cuts and fastener lines with red or blue chalk, which can stain or take a long time to wash away, Ethan Biederman of South County Post & Beam in West Kingston, R.I., uses temporary white chalk or baby

-CUT BIG TIMBERS Although most deck framing is similar to house framing and the basic tools are the same, deck builders routinely cut 6x6s, and a regular 71/4-in. circular saw won't get through them in one cut.
+CUT BIG TIMBERS Although most deck framing is similar to house framing and the basic tools are the same, deck builders routinely cut 6x6s, and a regular 71⁄2-in. circular saw won't get through them in one cut.
 In fact, they require five cuts-one on each side, and then another with a different saw through the center because the circular sawblade doesn't reach the whole way.
 East Greenwich, R.I., builder Mike Guertin simply drags out a chainsaw, either gas or battery powered.
 He says, "For notching posts, the tolerances aren't very tight, and a sharp chain gets close enough very quickly."
 Mentioned by multiple deck builders was a hybrid circular saw and chainsaw: the Prazi Beam Cutter.
 Several mentioned beam saws like the Makita 165/16-in.
 Circular Saw, the Skilsaw Sawsquatch and Super Sawsquatch, and the Big Foot.
 Jon Blakemore of Rappahannock Building & Remodeling in Fredericksburg, Va., says, "The Big Foot will cut a 4x4 in one pass and a 6x6 in two passes.
 It's also handy for cutting two-ply headers and double joists."

-SA

-KIL

-16%

-Skilsaw 165⁄16-in.
-Super Sawsquatch Worm Drive Saw \$600

-TRIM IN PLACE

-Nearly everyone I spoke with is using track saws for decking.
+TRIM IN PLACE Nearly everyone I spoke with is using track saws for decking.
 The favorites were Makita's 61⁄2-in.
 Plunge Cut Circular Saw and Festool's HK 55 track saw (see the cordless version, HKC 55, below).
 The chief use is for trimming deck boards to length or when using a picture-frame pattern.
 The field boards are allowed to run long, then the track saw is used to cut them in a straight line.

-Makita 61/2-in.
-Plunge Cut Circular Saw \$420 (with 55-in. quide rail)